 NURS 210A.
 Research Methods and Techniques in Nursing I. In-depth discussion of quantitative versus qualitative research designs.
 Explores researchable problem identification, development of a theoretical basis for a research study, and critiquing completed research.
 Lecture two hours.
 Prerequisite: Undergraduate research course.
-Spring only.
-2 units.
+Units: 2.0.

 NURS 210B.
 Research Methods and Techniques in Nursing II.
 Emphasis on methodology and data analysis issues for quantitative or qualitative research.
 Development of a research proposal appropriate for the culminating degree requirements.
 Lecture two hours.
-Prerequisite: NURS 210A, STAT 001 or equivalent and instructor permission.
-Fall only.
-2 units.
+Prerequisite: NURS 210A, STAT 1 or equivalent and instructor permission.
+Units: 2.0.

 NURS 211.
 Ethics and Issues.
 Examination of current nursing and health care issues and their implications for ethical nursing practice.
 Lecture three hours.
-Fall only.
-3 units.
+Units: 3.0.

 NURS 212.
 Concept and Theory Development in Nursing.
 Analyzes current theoretical models in nursing, process of theory construction and evaluation of conceptual models and theories.
 Lecture three hours.
-Fall only.
-3 units.
+Units: 3.0.

 NURS 213A.
 Seminar in Specialized Nursing Processes: Family-Community-Mental Health Nursing.
 Advanced practice concepts relating to the complexity and multiplicity of family interactions and their life experiences with emphasis on analytic planning, mobilization of community resources, community collaboration and consultation, and health education to meet the health care needs of the individual and family unit.
 Prerequisite: NURS 210A, NURS 212.
-Offered alternate years.
-3 units.
+Units: 3.0.

 NURS 213B.
 Seminar in Specialized Nursing Processes: Adult Nursing.
 Application of theories and research in development of advanced nursing strategies with the acute and chronically ill client.
 Prerequisite: NURS 210A, NURS 212.
-Offered alternate years.
-3 units.
+Units: 3.0.

 NURS 213C.
-Seminar in Specialized Nursing Processes: School Nursing I. Provision and application of concepts needed for nursing practice in the schools.
+Seminar in Specialized Nursing Processes:

+School Nursing I. Provision and application of concepts needed for nursing practice in the schools.
 Focuses upon an advanced clinical knowledge base for use with pre-school, school age children and adolescents.
 Emphasis is on the role of the nurse in the management of common health problems coordination and collaboration and special education.
 Prerequisite: NURS 210A, NURS 212.
-3 units.
+Units: 3.0.

 NURS 213D.
 Seminar in Specialized Nursing Processes: School Nursing II.
 Provision and application of concepts needed for nursing practice in the schools.
 Focuses on advanced theory and practice of school nursing with emphasis on role delineation and development, school based programs, management, family/community assessment, and the influence of culture on health.
 Prerequisite: NURS 213C.
 Corequisite: NURS 293D.
-3 units.
+Units: 3.0.

 NURS 213E.
 Child-Adolescent Mental Health Nursing.
 Advanced practice content in child-adolescent psychiatric, mental health nursing.
 Theoretical frameworks for practice, case studies and narrative clinical presentations, practice roles, legal and ethical issues, practice standards, group/family/play therapy treatments, psychopathology, nursing process, and psycho-pharmacology will be covered.
 Note: Web-based.
 Prerequisite: NURS 213A, NURS 293A.
-3 units.
+Units: 3.0.

 NURS 213F.
 Adult Mental Health Nursing.
 Introduction to the advanced practice content in adult psychiatric/mental health nursing.
-Theoretical frameworks for practice, case studies, narrative clinical presentation, practice roles, legal and ethical issues, practice standards, treatment modalities, psychopathology, nursing process, and psychopharmacology will be covered.
+Theoretical frameworks for practice, case studies, narrative clinical presentation, practice roles, legal and ethical issues, practice standards, treatment modalities, psychopathology, nursing process, and psycho-pharmacology will be covered.
 Note: Web-based.
 Requires Internet access.
 Prerequisite: NURS 210A, NURS 212, NURS 213A, NURS 293A and instructor permission.
 Corequisite: NURS 293F.
-3 units.
+Units: 3.0.

 NURS 214A.
 Leadership and Case Management.
 Systems approach to applying major concepts of organizational theory in nursing practice.
 Emphasis is on the collaborative management of individuals/families/service lines to promote quality, cost-effective outcomes that enhance the physical, psychosocial and vocational health of the recipient of care/case management.
 Lecture 3 hours.
 Prerequisite: NURS 210A, NURS 212.
-3 units.
+Units: 3.0.